Turbulent transport coefficients in spherical wedge dynamo simulations of solar-like stars: Results

-For inspecting the energetics of the system, it is interesting to study whether $\bbeta$ is positive definite, i.e., whether the effect of the term $\nab \times \bbeta\cdot \nab\times\meanBB$ onto $\meanBB$ is exclusively {\it dissipative}.
+For inspecting the energetics of the system, it is interesting to study whether or not $\bbeta$ is positive definite, that is, whether or not the effect of the term $\nab \times \bbeta\cdot \nab\times\meanBB$ onto $\meanBB$ is exclusively dissipative.
 We note that such a study was not performed in previous works \citep{SRSRC07,SPD11,SPD12}.
-For that we calculated the eigenvalues $\beta_0^{1,2,3}$ of $\bbeta$ and depict the third root of their product in \Fig{bet_pos}.
-It is predominantly positive, adopting negative values only at lower latitudes, and with half the moduli compared to the maximum.
+To this end, we calculated the eigenvalues $\beta_0^{1,2,3}$ of $\bbeta$ and depict the third root of their product in \Fig{bet_pos}.
+It is predominantly positive, adopting negative values only at lower latitudes, and with less than half the moduli compared to the maximum.
 We note that this finding is not contradictory to any basic principle as negative turbulent diffusivities have been conclusively demonstrated to exist, albeit in laminar model flows only \citep{DBM13}.
 Comparison with the field generators in \Fig{effects} suggests that a possible generative effect from the negative definite $\bbeta$ is most likely weak.

-The coefficient $\ddelta$ is known to parameterize the ``$\OO \times \JJ$ effect" appearing already in homogeneous anisotropic non-helical turbulence \citep{KHR69,raedler76} when the preferred direction is given by that of the global rotation. $\ddelta$ may also contain a contribution from the ``shear--current effect'' which occurs already in homogeneous non-helical turbulence under the influence of large-scale shear \citep[see, e.g.][]{RK03,RK04}.
+The coefficient $\ddelta$ is known to parameterize the ``$\OO \times \JJ$ effect" appearing already in homogeneous anisotropic non-helical turbulence \citep{KHR69,raedler76} when the preferred direction is given by that of the global rotation. $\ddelta$ may also contain a contribution from the ``shear-current effect'' which occurs already in homogeneous non-helical turbulence under the influence of large-scale shear \citep[see, e.g.,][]{RK03,RK04}.
 We note that the major physical difference between turbulent diffusion and the $\ddelta$ effect is that the latter does not lead to a change in mean field energy as $\meanJJ\cdot(\ddelta\times\meanJJ)=0$.